zenml-io/zenml/docs/book/how-to/use-the-model-control-plane/delete-a-model.md

 ---
-description: Learn how to delete pipelines.
+description: Learn how to delete models.
 ---

 # Delete a model